Drowning On Dry Land: World Premiere Reviews

 Drowning On Dry Land (by Dave Windass)

-Big Brother-era of celebrity for his 66th play.
+"Alan Ayckbourn thrusts us into the vacuous, Big Brother-era of celebrity for his 66th play.
 Opting to save his staging tricks for another production, the Scarborough bard takes a more conventional approach for Drowning On Dry Land, a tragi-comedy in three acts* played out on one location - Roger Glossop's Victorian folly design.

 The benefit of this no frills packaging is the resultant witty dialogue, which brings the laughs raining down.
 Dialogue driven it may be but Ayckbourn also revels in his love of physical, slapstick comedy, allowing a clown-cum-children's entertainer (Sarah Moyle) to bring the celebrity lifestyle of Charlie (Stephen Beckett) - a good looking, simple man who became famous simply because he couldn't answer any questions on a quiz show - crashing down.

-Man of the Moment (1990)**, Ayckbourn dissects today's breed of people who are famous simply for being famous and the sly folk who work hard behind the scenes to keep them there.
+An update on the role of media-driven celebrity in society as portrayed in Man of the Moment (1990)**, Ayckbourn dissects today's breed of people who are famous simply for being famous and the sly folk who work hard behind the scenes to keep them there.
 Charlie is married to Linzi - played by the chameleon-like Melanie Gutteridge - a one-time celebrity whose 15 minutes have now passed.

 Together, they live a 'Posh and Becks'-style existence, where all publicity is good publicity - up to the point, that is, when Charlie gets caught in an uncompromising position.
 There to catch him at it is hawkish tabloid hack, Gale Gilchrist, played with insincere smile perfection by Billie-Claire Wright.